Light/Dark

 4.1.
 The Hindrances

-62And so they meditate observing an aspect of principles internally, externally, and both internally and externally.
-They meditate observing the principles as liable to originate, as liable to vanish, and as liable to both originate and vanish.
+mn10:37.1And so they meditate observing an aspect of principles internally, externally, and both internally and externally.
+They meditate observing the principles as liable to originate, as liable to fall, and as liable to both originate and vanish.
 Or mindfulness is established that principles exist, to the extent necessary for knowledge and mindfulness.
 They meditate independent, not grasping at anything in the world.

 4.2.
 The Aggregates